AutodeskGames/stingray-docs/source/stingray_help/importing_assets/import_fonts.md

   >Note: Hover over the options in this window for description.
 For some fonts, you may need to adjust the Character Width and Character Height settings to display with high resolution.

  On import, multi-channel signed distance field resources are generated for the font.
-You can use the fonts to display text using Lua or the experimental *Stingray GUI 2D Plugin* from the Plugin Manager.
+You can use the fonts to display text using Lua.